Responsibility and Engagement -- Evaluating Interactions in Social Robot Navigation

+where $r_{\text{1}}$ and $r_{\text{2}}$ are the radii of agents 1 and 2, assuming circular agents.
 In a nutshell, the conflict potential equals one if the agents are on a direct collision course.
 It decreases as their predicted center positions at the point of closest encounter move further apart, becoming zero when they are predicted to just miss each other narrowly.